tofumatt/FastProwl/README.markdown

 	gem install fastprowl --source http://gemcutter.org/

+You need [Paul Dix](http://www.pauldix.net/)'s [Typhoeus](http://github.com/pauldix/typhoeus), which will automatically install as a dependency, but does require a reasonably current version of [libcurl](http://curl.haxx.se/libcurl/) installed.
+Check out the [Typhoeus README](http://github.com/pauldix/typhoeus/blob/master/README.textile) for more info.
+If you're having trouble getting that to work and just need a simple Prowl library with no dependancies/native extensions, check out [ruby-prowl](http://github.com/augustl/ruby-prowl).

 ## Usage

 Pretty simple -- you can send single notifications without bothering with queuing and all that by using the class method `FastProwl.add()`: